The Harvest is Ready in the Amazon

 Deep conversations continued as everyone in Santa Antonio village realised the importance of what we were trying to teach and facilitate.
 There was a seriousness about our task as we were the first church planters to ever visit the area.

-Training bears Fruit
+Training Bears Fruit

 A lively pastor, Sadia, was full of fire.
 She made sure she understood the ‘mechanics’ of how to plant a church and off she went …and planted a church – before we even left.